 INTRODUCTION

-Benchmarking or ‘comparative analysis’ (Barnard and Nix 1979) is where metrics - such as efficiency factors, indices, or Key Performance Indicators (KPI’s) - are compared with standards (for example figures from farms that are average, premium, or best-in-class) obtained from other, similar or like categories, of farms or firms (Fleming et al 2006).
+Benchmarking or ‘comparative analysis’ (Barnard and Nix 1979) compares metrics - such as efficiency factors, indices, or Key Performance Indicators (KPI’s) – with standards (for example figures from farms that are average, premium, or best-in-class) obtained from other, similar or like categories, of farms or firms (Fleming et al 2006) in order to identify potential ways in which the performance of a firm can be improved.
 For example Woodhead et al. (2000) describe the process where ‘unique characteristics of the groups are defined, compared and [then] best practices are identified’.
-This paper addresses - quantitatively among farms in England - how to define these most appropriate ‘groups’, with which to compare.
+This paper addresses - quantitatively among farms in England - how to define these most appropriate ‘groups’, with which to make comparisons.

-Field experiments have demonstrated the effectiveness of benchmarking (e.g. Mann et al. 1998).
-Progress is possible and Fleming et al. (2006) note that among Australian wool farmers ‘substantial technical progress [was observed to take] place in two of the groups advised by consultants while no significant technical progress was observed for a third group in which farmers did not receive management advice’.
+Field experiments have demonstrated the effectiveness of benchmarking in agriculture (e.g. Mann et al. 1998).
+Improvements in performance using this approach are possible.
+For instance, Fleming et al. (2006) note that among Australian wool farmers ‘substantial technical progress [was observed to take] place in two of the groups advised by consultants while no significant technical progress was observed for a third group in which farmers did not receive management advice’.

-But, individual farmers face considerable problems when attempting to compare their individual performance with the performance of other farms: every farm is different, with a number of different enterprises (production activities), generating a variety of different income streams.
+But, individual farmers face considerable problems when attempting to compare their individual performance with the performance of other farms: every farm is different.
+Farms tend to be complex businesses, with a number of different enterprises (production activities), generating a variety of different income streams.
+And the level of performance varies considerably between farms.
+In the Farm Business Survey in 2018-19, in the top quartile of cereals farms, agriculture contributed £374 per hectare to Farm Business Income, while in the bottom quartile, agriculture contributed -£258 (Lang, 2020).
 However, it is clearly helpful for individual farmers to be able to have some standard, against which to judge their performance, in order to identify areas in which they may be underperforming, and thus which aspects of the business could be improved.